Nuclear History Boot Camp

 - Foster discussions of the presentations that each participant will offer based on their current research.

-NPIHP’s summer 2020 Nuclear History Boot Camp will be hosted by the University of Roma Tre at a former ACE HIGH NATO communications relay site in the village of Allumiere near Rome, Italy for ten days, June 27th-July 7th.
+NPIHP’s summer 2023 Nuclear History Boot Camp will be hosted by the University of Roma Tre in an historical medieval residence near Rome, Italy for nine days, June 19th- June 27th.

 Participants will receive full tuition and round-trip airfare to Rome as well as accommodations and meals during the boot camp.

-Specifically targeted at building a new generation of experts on the international history of nuclear weapons, the summer 2020 Nuclear History Boot Camp is open to:
+Specifically targeted at building a new generation of experts on the international history of nuclear proliferation, the Summer 2023 Nuclear History Boot Camp is open to:

-- Students enrolled in or who have been accepted to a Ph.D. program in international relations, history, political science and related fields,
+- Students enrolled in or who have been accepted in a Ph.D. program in international relations, history, political science and related fields.

 - Especially students who are working towards or considering a thesis on nuclear matters.